auth-global/self-documenting-cryptography/design-documents/g3pb2.md

-    Or at leat ensure that "Have I Been Pwned" would have in their possession sufficiently reliable information to be able to responsibly disclose specific password hash security events back to an organization that prepared sufficiently.
+    Or at leat ensure that "Have I Been Pwned" would have in their possession sufficiently reliable information to be able to responsibly disclose specific password hash security events back to an organization that is sufficiently prepared.

-[^cryptacoustics-and-he-as-allies]:
+[^math-education]:
-    Although, cryptoacoustics and homomorphic encryption can be allies too: finding ways of applying cryptoacoutic tags to Homomorphic Encryption schemes so that the ability to run some instance of a homomorpically encrypted algorithm does imply knowledge of a plaintext message could be very useful indeed.
+    I did literally mention in my math education essay that the first thing that came to my mind when Dan Friedman told me that was cryptographic hashing.
+To be honest, cryptographic hashing is (to some degree or another) a subtext of all three essays, as it was certainly among the things in the back of my mind when I was writing them.

 [^unlike-a-watermark]:
-    Unlike a watermark, a cryptoacoustic tag is kind of sigil that cannot be read directly from a passsword hash, but rather represents a belief about its origin, thus preserving plausible deniability.
+    Unlike a watermark, a cryptoacoustic tag is kind of sigil that cannot be read directly from a password hash, but rather represents a belief about its origin, thus preserving plausible deniability.
 This belief must be correct for that password hash to be both genuine and crackable.

-    Also, digital watermarks traditionally seek to covertly embed a signal into documents, pictures, video, and audio, whereas cryptoacoustics seeks to overtly embed a signal into a cryptographic state changes.
+    Also, digital watermarks traditionally seek to covertly embed a signal into noise-tolerant data such as documents, pictures, video, and audio, whereas cryptoacoustics seeks to overtly embed a signal into the noise-intolerant medium of cryptographic state changes.

 [^domain-tag-length]:
     This assumes a short domain tag of less than 20 bytes.
 For example, a